 Be a guest on other podcasts

-Answer questions on Quora, Reddit, Slack
+Answer questions on Quora, Reddit, and Slack

-And used tracked UTM links to see if this tactic generates more traffic than others.
+I’d also suggest using a Google Analytics-tracked URL with UTM links to see if this tactic generates more traffic than others.

 - Podcast Addict